 If you have questions about the course or the application process, please contact the TLC at tlc@atsu.edu.

-Introduction to Educational Research Course: An annual initiative for those interested in an introduction to educational research methods and developing their own educational research agenda.
+Educational Research Course (ERC): An initiative for those interested in an introduction to educational research methods and developing their own educational research agenda.

-The educational research course is a 10-week class offered in early spring (February-May) and is specifically designed to provide participants with an introduction to the procedures commonly used in educational research including:
+The educational research course is a class specifically designed to provide participants with an introduction to the procedures commonly used in educational research including:

 By the end of the class, participants will be better able to discuss and critically evaluate educational research publications, and be better prepared to plan and carry out their own educational research, or to contribute as part of a research team.